Russia deploys short- and medium-range missiles despite rejecting "nuclear rhetoric"

 ARA

-Last Friday, Trump ordered the deployment of two nuclear submarines following "provocative statements" by former Russian President Dmitry Medvedev.
-Medvedev warned X: "Every new ultimatum is a step toward war.
-Not between Russia and Ukraine, but with your own country [the United States]."
-Trump replied that "words are very important and can often have unintended consequences."
-The Kremlin defended the former president's statements, but recalled: "What is important, of course, is President Putin's position.
-In our country, foreign policy is formulated by the head of state."
+However, the Kremlin has sought to downplay Trump's threat, saying that "US nuclear submarines are always on alert: it is a constant thing."
+Last Friday, Trump ordered the deployment of two nuclear submarines following the "provocative statements" by former Russian President Dmitri Medvedev, who had warned X: "Every new ultimatum is a step towards war.
+Not between Russia and Ukraine, but with your own country."
+Trump responded that "words are very important and can often have unintended consequences."
+The Kremlin defended the former president's statements, but noted that what counts "is President Putin's position," since in Russia "foreign policy is formulated by the head of state."

 Ukrainian authorities, for their part, have expressed their gratitude to Trump for the deployment of US submarines in Russia.
 The Kremlin broke its silence after Andriy Yermak, Kiev's chief of staff, remarked on X: "As soon as the US nuclear submarines appeared, a drunken Russian fell silent.
 Russia understands only one thing: strength."